 Cocoa prices, the main ingredient in chocolate, are volatile and influenced by many factors.
 These include changes in weather conditions, pests and diseases and political instability in producing countries.
-Previously we published an article about cocoa prices, which were set to rocket in price for the foreseeable future.
+Previously we published an article about the challenges facing the chocolate industry for the foreseeable future.

 If you turn the clock back a year, cocoa beans were also rallying in price due to the El Nino phenomenon.
 This swept across major cocoa producing countries and severely impacted crop development.
 El Nino caused significant price hikes to cocoa beans, and resulted in many manufacturers reducing the size of chocolate bars as a cost-cutting manoeuvre.
 At the same time as the El Nino phenomenon, there were concerns that the soaring demand for a chocolate fix in emerging markets like China, would result in a supply shortage of the key chocolate ingredient, that was already limited.

 Surplus in Production

 So, what exactly is driving down the price of cocoa?

 Cocoa production has been booming, because of larger than anticipated harvests and favourable weather conditions in West Africa and Latin America.
 These areas account for roughly 70% of global production.
 Ivory Coast, which is West Africa’s primary cocoa grower, has also seen a rise in production.
 It’s up 20% from the International Cocoa Organization (ICCO) estimate of 1.90 million tonnes for 2015/2016.

 The output gains have driven down cocoa prices significantly.
 They have transformed the market from a production deficit to the biggest cocoa surplus the industry has witnessed in years.
 As cocoa is now considerably cheaper for chocolate and confectionery manufacturers (for now), this saving could potentially be passed on to the consumer.

 Wavering Demand For a Chocolate Fix